boundlessgeo/geodroid-server-test/README.md

 Test Execution
 --------------

-The test suite will download the fixture data and copy it to the device.
+The test suites will download the fixture data and copy it to the device.
 The suite will also ensure the service is running.
+Individual tests will skip the download and installation step and assume the correct data is present to facilitate faster execution.

 Running Tests via Maven
 -----------------------